Mambouna/pgturbo/doc/introduction.rst

     `Platformer Art Deluxe pack
     <https://kenney.nl/assets/platformer-art-deluxe>`_.

-You need to save the file in the right place so that Pygame Zero can find it.
+You need to save the file in the right place so that Pygame Turbo can find it.
 Create a directory called ``images`` and save the image into it as ``alien.png``.
 Both of those must be lower case.
-Pygame Zero will complain otherwise, to alert you to a potential cross-platform compatibility pitfall.
+Pygame Turbo will complain otherwise, to alert you to a potential cross-platform compatibility pitfall.

-If the alien sprite is showing a WEBP file extension when you download it, use the file from `Github <https://github.com/lordmauve/pgzero/blob/master/doc/_static/alien.png>`_ instead.
+If the alien sprite is showing a WEBP file extension when you download it, use the file from `Github <https://github.com/lordmauve/pgturbo/blob/master/doc/_static/alien.png>`_ instead.

 If you've done that, your project should look like this: